Practical Introduction to Finite Element Analysis

 - Introduction to Non-linear Analysis

-We have secured a limited number of rooms at the venue hotel, at a special rate of£119, including VAT on a bed & breakfast basis.
-Please contact the hotel directly, advising reservations that you are attending a NAFEMS course, to book rooms at the discounted rate.
-This reduced rate is applicable to NAFEMS delegates until six weeks prior to course date.
+We have secured a limited number of rooms at the venue hotel, at a special rate of £125 on a B&B basis including VAT.
+Please contact the hotel directly, stating that you are attending a NAFEMS training course, to book rooms at the discounted rate.
+This reduced rate is applicable to NAFEMS delegates until four weeks prior to the course date.

 Event Type: Course